 Decoupling of cascading scheduling problems can often be ameliorated by the use of a pull (Kanban) mechanism.
 Lack of visibility can be eliminated through a combination of test-first, feedback and automated testing.

-When we’re trying to improve our workflows we must attend to chaotic events as well.
+All of this applies to any work we do.
+This includes attempts at improving our workflows.
+Again, we must also attend to chaotic events.
 Making a change that seems obvious may, in fact, cause problems that are not seen until the damage has been done.
 Again, visibility and decoupling can help here.

 Regardless of your approach, change via emergence is important.
 Make a change, see what happens and get an improvement or learn something to prepare for your next move.

 We can think of this combination of potential chaotic event, coupling and lack of visibility as gunpowder.
 Gun powder consists of a fuel (charcoal), an oxidizer (saltpeter or niter), and a stabilizer (sulfur) to allow for a constant reaction.
 If you remove the oxidizer (lack of feedback in our situation) you have a harmless mass of charcoal and sulfur.

 We don’t need to eliminate the complexity, just deal with its ramifications.
 In other words, you don’t need to manage complexity, you manage what makes complexity risky – lack of visibility..

 Ironically, complexity sounds so daunting at times that people avoid trying to go beyond it.
 These quotes from Dr. Goldratt in The Choice* provide some insight.

 The first and most profound obstacle is that people believe that reality is complex, and therefore they are looking for sophisticated explanations for complicated solutions.
 Do you understand how devastating this is?

 The more complicated the situation seems to be, the simpler the solution must be.